gcfacchi/TomAugspurger.github.io/content/scalable-ml-01.md

 LIMIT 10000;
 ```

-and fit your model on a (representative) subset of your data.
-The tricky thing
+and fit your model on a (representative) subset of your data. *You may not need
-is selecting how large your sample should be.
-The "correct" value depends on the
+distributed machine learning*.
+The tricky thing is selecting how large your
+sample should be.
+The "correct" value depends on the complexity of your learning
-complexity of your learning task, the complexity of your model, and the nature
+task, the complexity of your model, and the nature of your data.
+The best you
-of your data.
-The best you can do here is think carefully about your problem,
-and to plot the [learning curve].
+can do here is think carefully about your problem, and to plot the [learning
+curve].

 ![scikit-learn](http://scikit-learn.org/stable/_images/sphx_glr_plot_learning_curve_001.png)